Syntorial

 Syntorial is a synthesizer-teaching software created by Audible Genius, a company owned by website programmer, musician and teacher Joe Hanley.
 He was inspired to make the program by his frustration of learning synthesis in his early career, and wanted to create something that would train the user to design a patch by ear.
 Kickstarter-funded in 2012, the program was officially released for Microsoft Windows and OS X on August 27, 2013, and for the iPad on June 25, 2015.
 The synth that is built into the software is called Primer, which was released as a VST and AU in November 2013.
 Syntorial garnered critical acclaim with reviewers praising it a fun way to learn synthesis, earning an Editors’ Choice Award from Electronic Musician in 2014.
-The latest version of Syntorial is 1.6.1, which was released on August 4, 2015.
+The latest version of Syntorial is 2.0, which was released in July, 2023.

 Features

 Syntorial includes a total of 199 lessons and 129 interactive challenges, where the user programs sounds using a built-in synth called Primer.
 Each lesson starts with a video lecture teaching a control or a group of controls, followed by a challenge; a patch is heard, but the user is not shown how the patch is programmed, so that they can try to program the patch to sound like the hidden patch.
 After the user is done programming the sound, they will submit the patch to the program, with the user shown what controls they used correctly and what controls they used incorrectly.
 Once the user corrects the mistakes, they can try the challenge again or move on to the next lesson.
 As the user progresses, more controls are added in each topic.
 A total of 39 quizzes are included in-between lessons.
-Once the user finishes all the lessons, he/she will have programmed 706 patches.
+Once the user finishes all the lessons, they will have programmed 706 patches.

 Syntorial uses controls and features that are the most common in many synthesizers, including subtractive synthesis, three oscillators, saw, pulse, triangle and sine waves, an FM parameter, noise oscillator, oscillator sync, band-pass filter with resonance and key tracking, ADSR envelopes, an AD modulation envelope, LFO, monophonic and polyphonic voice modes, portamento, unison with voice, detune and spread controls, ring modulation, distortion, chorus, phaser, delay, reverb, mod wheel, pitch wheel and velocity.